In this section

 - Hosted a patient experience group forum to give providers ideas on how to make clinic environments more friendly

-- Increased the council’s presence throughout the hospital
+- Increased the council’s visual presence throughout the hospital

 Can I still be a member if I go away to college?